mxmfrlv/leepquest_otree/README.md

 - For most columns, if there are fewer values than variables, the last value is used for remaining variables.

-- For columns PREV_BUTTONS, SHOWNUMBERS and RANDOMORDERS_SHOWNUMBERS, HASTAGS, NO_SCREEN_TIME a value of 1 means True and 0 means False.
+- For columns PREV_BUTTONS, SHOWNUMBERS and RANDOMORDERS_SHOWNUMBERS, HASTAGS, CONFIRM_BLANK, NO_SCREEN_TIME a value of 1 means True and 0 means False.

 <a name="question-types-table"></a>